madushag/MyFarm/README.md

 Your sprint backlog, including both the user stories and developer tasks, is represented in a kanban board (1 point).
 The URL of the kanban board is documented in your README (1 point).
 Course staff can view the kanban board (1 point)

 A sample stand-up recording session : https://harvard.zoom.us/rec/share/R392t2uv9eFuXIPVt3dw7sQvuzcFhrum2mKPUJWnqZOTiqbOMSoi611EfF05sUWs.i_SdBZ-ntBZ0iEpe

+### Daily Scrums
+The team meets Mondays, Wednesdays and Fridays to discuss progress of the Sprint.
+A recording of a daily scrum: https://harvard.zoom.us/rec/share/R392t2uv9eFuXIPVt3dw7sQvuzcFhrum2mKPUJWnqZOTiqbOMSoi611EfF05sUWs.i_SdBZ-ntBZ0iEpe

+Progress is updated in Jira using the Kanban Board: